Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Shared_Security_slides.md

 It is perfectly allowed in all blockchain protocols to sign and submit two messages which conflict with one another.

-It is up to the blockchain to come to consensus as to which of these two transactions are canonical.
+It is up to the blockchain to come to consensus as to which of these two transactions is canonical.

 </pba-col>
 <pba-col>